Congratulations! You’ve decided to learn how to become a personal trainer.

 5. National Strength and Conditioning Association (NSCA)

 Below, you’ll find several categories, with notes on each organization’s certification process.
-And at the end of the article, you’ll see which we think is the overall best personal trainer certification.
+And at the end of the article, you’ll see what we think is the overall best personal trainer certification.

 In addition to these requirements, the ACSM, ISSA, and NSCA require that you have a high school diploma or GED.